robertoost/raytracing-renderer/README.md

 In order to switch scenes, just go to the Init function in `src/rr_app.cpp` and change the scene loaded by the SceneManager.

+To switch renderers, go to the same Init function in `src/rr_app.cpp`.
+Then change the `Renderer` class that's initialized there.
+Options include `WhittedRaytracer`, `HemisphereSampler` (Direct light only), and `PathTracer`.
+Note that Whitted raytracing requires ambient/point/directional lights to be present in the scene, while the direct light sampler and path tracer only use area lights.

+### Rendering Parameters

-In order to change the settings, go to `template/common.h`.
+In order to change the rendering parameters, go to `template/common.h`.
 There you will find several settings:

 - `MAX_RECURSION_DEPTH` - The amount of times a ray can be reflected or refracted before recursion is terminated.\
     default: `10`.

-- `MAX_SHADOW_DEPTH` - The amount of recursions where reflected/refracted rays can still cast shadow rays.
+- `MAX_SHADOW_DEPTH` - Whitted only.
+The amount of recursions where reflected/refracted rays can still cast shadow rays.
 Values above `MAX_RECURSION_DEPTH` have no effect.\
     default: `4`.

-- `ANTIALIASING` - Enables antialiasing for rendering the scene with an amount of samples `AA_SAMPLES_PER_PIXEL`.\
+- `ANTIALIASING` - Whitted only.
+Enables antialiasing for rendering the scene with an amount of samples `AA_SAMPLES_PER_PIXEL`.\
     default: `false`.

-- `AA_SAMPLES_PER_PIXEL` - The amount of rays that are traced for each pixel if antialiasing is on.\
+- `AA_SAMPLES_PER_PIXEL` - Whitted only.
+The amount of rays that are traced for each pixel if antialiasing is on.\
     default: `10`.

-- `MULTITHREADING` - Enables CPU multithreading to speed up the renderer.\
+- `MULTITHREADING` - Whitted only.
+Enables CPU multithreading to speed up the renderer.\
     default: `true`.

 - `POSTPROCESSING` - Enables post processing, depending on which settings are enabled.\